-[Question from audience regarding the stringent school.]
+[Question from audience regarding the rationale of the stringent school.]
 They're convinced by the Rambam - and by the alternate readings in the Sifrei which are consistent with the Rambam's analysis - that our Sifrei is incomplete.
 They accept as authoritative the reading of the Aptowitzer edition, which is the Rambam's reading, which excludes not only "מלך ולא מלכה" but also parneset as well.
-The argument of the lenient school is not to disagree with the Sifrei or to disagree with the Rambam.
-It says that the Sifrei doesn't apply to the modern democratic situation.
-That's their attitude, while the strict school says serara is serara.
-Don't talk to me about how I got that serara.
+The argument of the lenient school is that it does not contradict the Sifrei or disagree with the Rambam.
+It maintains that the position of Sifrei and Maimonides does not apply to the modern democratic situation.
+The strict school says serara is serara.
+It's what we scientists call a "state function", a property of the position you are in - and it's irrelevant how you got there.

 [Follow up question about the definition of a community?]
-From the halachic literature it's clear that a shul is a community, and that the rules of serara apply to a shul community as well.
-There are also teshuvot in the HaKibbutz BaHalacha about a kibbutz.
+From the halakhic literature it's clear that a shul is a community, and that the rules of serara apply to a shul community as well.
+There are also teshuvot in the HaKibbutz BaHalakha about a kibbutz.
 Any large group is considered serara.
 How you define that large group, I don't really know.
+But I guess you know it, when you see it.

-[Question: A shul is part of the larger community.
+[Comment: A shul is part of the larger community.
 And the shul has to be very careful about breaking away from the view of the general community.]
-I think that now we're moving away from halacha and moving more into the public policy situation [but that's what the whole thing seems to be anyway].
-I don't think so.
-I led it there only to explain Reb Aharon Lichtenstein's position.
-I agree.
-I wanted to explain why he felt the way he did.
+That could be, but I think that now we're moving away from Halakha and moving more into the public policy situation.

 [Question: If there would be a substantial split in a community if a woman were accepted as president, would Rav Lichtenstein say the rabbi should step forward and object.]
 I definitely think that Rav Aharon Lichtenstein would say yes.
-That is, for him, since there are poskim on both sides, the divisiveness within the community is a very important consideration.
+As I said above, The importance of holding a community together cuts both ways.
+For Rav Aharon, since there are poskim on both sides, the divisiveness within the community is a very important consideration.

 [Question: If the shul elects a woman as president, what will be next?
-What direction will be going in?]
+What direction will we be going in?]
 That's beyond the mandate that the board of the shul gave me and I'm not a prophet.

 [Question: I read that in later years Rav Kook regretted his ruling on the women's right to vote.]
-Some of what you say is correct.
-Rav Kook zt''l felt that his original considerations were right, but, the way things turned out, there were other counterbalancing value judgments - perhaps more important.
+Presumably this is what he expressed to Rav Maimon.
+Rav Kook zt"l felt that his original considerations were right, but, the way things turned out, there were other counterbalancing value judgments - perhaps more important.
 As you would imagine, there's a lengthy discussion about what Rav Kook meant when he said he was sorry that he wrote what he did.
 He may have felt that he should have kept quiet, that other people were going to battle and he didn't have to get involved.
-As I noted in my shiur, Rav Kook didn't talk about halachic considerations, only hashkafic ones.
+As I noted in my shiur, Rav Kook didn't talk about halakhic considerations, only hashkafic ones.
 The latter can change with the times.
 When you make a pronouncement you have to be very careful about the later repercussions, especially since history has its own magical way of playing things out.
 Sometimes what you say in 1905 may no longer be valid in 1925.
-Somehow he regretted that he had gotten involved in this.
+Somehow he regretted that he had gotten involved in this controversy.